Skip to main content

 What Are the Most Common Methods of Email Encryption?

-Email encryption includes transport-level encryption (TLS) for securing data in transit and end-to-end encryption (PGP, S/MIME) to ensure only recipients can read the content.
+Email encryption includes transport-level encryption (TLS) for securing data in transit and end-to-end encryption (PGP, S/MIME) to help make sure only recipients can read the content.

 Is Outlook Email Encrypted?